WebAssembly/design/Semantics.md

 The above operators operate on the [default linear memory](#linear-memory).

-### Atomic memory accesses
+### Atomic Memory Accesses

-Atomic memory accesses are separated into two categories, load/store and read-modify-write.
+Atomic memory accesses are separated into three categories, load/store, read-modify-write, and compare-exchange.
 All atomic memory accesses require a shared linear memory.
 Attempting to use atomic access operators on non-shared linear memory is a validation error.

 Currently all atomic memory accesses are [sequentially consistent](https://en.wikipedia.org/wiki/Sequential_consistency).
 This